twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ### OpenType Designer (`TOPENTYPEDESIGNERFORM`)
 These buttons are shown when editing the GPOS kerning tables.
 The values at the beginning has a capital D in square brackets.
-* **Clear Values** – Set the value for all kerning pairs to zero.
+* **Clear Values** – Set the kerning value for all kerning pairs to 0.
 * **Harmonize** – Harmonizes all kerning pairs in subtables.
-* **Clean Up** – Delete all kerning pairs with zero value.
-This feature is documented in old versions.
+* **Clean Up** – Removes all kerning pairs that have a kerning value of 0.
+Version 3.0 through 6.5 will remove pairs that are made up with glyphs that are not connected to the Unicode platform (except in version 7.0 & above).

 As of version 12.0.0.2560, a proofing button was added to the top right corner of the preview area.